 This is the last of three articles within the marathon blog series, that are are designed to give you some general information about the three most popular distances that people run as part of their marathon training.
 This week’s article is on the marathon itself; which is 26.22 miles (or 42.195 kilometers).

-For most runners, the event takes a long time, with the majority of runners taking between 4 and 5 hours to complete the event; the current world record as recognised by the IAAF is 2:02:57 by Dennis Kipruto KIMETTO of Kenya for the men’s event and 2:15:25 by Paula Radcliffe of Great Britain for the ladies event.
+For most runners, the event takes a long time, with the majority of runners taking between 4 and 5 hours to complete the event; the current world record as recognised by the IAAF is 2:01:09 by Eliud KIPCHOGE of Kenya for the men’s event and 2:11:53 by Tigst ASSEFA of Ethiopia for the ladies event.

-- Have a good reason not to quit – Many of our customers have said the one thing that got them through their marathon is knowing they were doing it for charity or even more powerful is doing it for someone you know or knew, visualising this throughout the hardest points in your training and the event will give you that motivation to realise that quitting isn’t an option.
+- Have a good reason not to quit – Many of our customers have said the one thing that got them through their marathon is knowing they were doing it for charity or even more powerfully doing it for someone they know or knew, visualizing this throughout the hardest points in your training and the event will give you that motivation to realize that quitting isn’t an option.
 Even wanting to prove someone wrong can be a powerful motivator to success.

 - Taper – We often speak to new runners that don’t understand the concept of tapering, they still believe that running as much as possible in the lead up to the event will help.
 It is now widely accepted that tapering your training in the lead up to an endurance event will make a big improvement in your performance.
 Check out this great article from Runner’s World on how to taper for a marathon.